 How do I get my campaign on the website list of candidates?

 All you need to do is file for the Primary.
 We'll post it online as soon as possible, once your filing is found to be in apparent compliance (which might not be the same day).
-Our website page will include links to websites, facebook pages, and twitter accounrts for those who have actually filed, as will the Texas Democratic Party for statewide candidates and those whose districts cross county lines.
-Even before you formally file, we can list kickoffs and other campaign events of our website calendar and in our weekly Roundup.
+Our website page will include links to websites, Facebook pages, and Twitter accounts for those who have actually filed (and gave us that information), as will the Texas Democratic Party for statewide candidates and those whose districts cross county lines.
+Even before you formally file, we can list kickoffs and other campaign events on our website calendar and in our weekly Roundup.

 How do I get my information and events listed on the party website calendar and in the email Roundup?

-Send the information by email to the editor, BillHowellDCDP AT yahoo.com.
+Send the information by email to the editor at Roundup AT DallasDemocrats.org.
 Make sure to also give us the address of your website, and please send a picture (just plain: no logos, no labels, and no layers).
-We were formerly quite limited to how many photos we could use in each issue, but we tried to be fair to everyone over time.
-Now we have expanded space available for pictures, but it's not infinite; please bear with us.

 When I win the Primary, am I the Democratic nominee?

 Only if you win a majority of the vote.
 In Texas, if no one wins a majority in the Primary, there is a Runoff between the top two finishers in the Primary.
 The winner of the Primary, or of the Runoff if needed, is the nominee.

 When I win the Primary, will the party give me money for my campaign in the general election?

 Probably we will be asking you to help in our coordinated efforts for the whole Democratic ticket.
 We raise and spend a lot on that every two years, and our candidates contribute a lot to it, and it has been very successful in Dallas County, but it is directed to helping the whole slate, not just a particular campaign.